-The start of a new year is always exciting or a sense of relief.
+The start of a new year is either exciting, or is met with a sigh of relief.
 It’s a fresh new start.
 A blank canvas.
 It’s 365 days and nights of stories and experiences that have yet to happen.

 If you’re having a bad year, I’m here to tell you that life has a funny way to surprise you, if you have faith that pain is part of life.
 Pain is ultimately part of growth.
 Don’t give up, and above all, be honest with yourself first.
 The rest will fall into place.

 The year started off gloomy.
 I was very unhappy at my demanding corporate job and I was still picking up the pieces of a lingering heartbreak.
 My breakup happened a few months prior, but I had a hard time getting over it because I couldn’t understand how my relationship that I thought was going so well ended so suddenly.
 It left me tormented with confusion and insecurity, and it made me question my faith in people.

 My thoughts were clouded with anxiety, self-doubt and anger, and my heart constantly felt heavy.
 I cried myself to sleep almost every night, and the stress of long hours I was putting into at work that were never appreciated wasn’t helping.